alipay/agentUniverse/docs/guidebook/en/2_6_Logging_Utils.md

 - **`log_rotation`**: "10MB"
 - **`log_retention`**: "3 days"

-Two default log files, `afaf_all.log` and `afaf_error.log`, will be located in the log storage path.
+Two default log files, `au_all.log` and `au_error.log`, will be located in the log storage path.
 'All' records all logs above the default log level set in the log configuration, while 'error' records only logs at the ERROR level and above.
 The format for log component output is:
 ```python
 log_format: str = ("<green>{time:YYYY-MM-DD HH:mm:ss.SSS}</green> "
                        "| <level>{level: <8}</level> "